Sec-ant/zxing-wasm/README.md

   | "UPC-E";
 ```

-The return result of these 2 functions is a `Promise` of an array of `ZXingReadOutput`:
+The return result of these 2 functions is a `Promise` of an array of `ZXingReadOutput`s:

 ```ts
 interface ZXingReadOutput {